kokes/smda/README.md

 Go to [releases](https://github.com/kokes/smda/releases), download a version for your operating system and architecture, unpack it and launch it.
 A local webserver will be launched, you interact with that through your web browser, that's it.

+There are multiple ways you can run smda from source.
+You'll need `make` and either the [Go compiler](https://golang.org/) or [Docker](https://www.docker.com/).

+1. `make run` builds it on the fly and launches it.
+You can run `DEV=1 make run` if you want web assets (HTML, CSS, JS) served from disk - useful for frontend development.
+This requires the Go compiler.
+2. `make build` runs tests and builds a static binary that you can then launch.
+Again, the Go compiler is needed.
+3. `make build-docker` will build the binary from within Docker and result in a Docker image.
+The entrypoint is already set up, but you'll need to forward ports, e.g. by running `docker run --rm -it -p 8822:8822 kokes/smda`.

 ## Main ideas

 There are essentially three major things we want to address in smda: